The Electronic Citations Generation and Processing System (eCITE) enables officers to:

 - The current status of a given citation to be ascertained, and its case number and file accessed and evaluated

 We initially developed eCITE with the support and guidance of the Alabama Administrative Office of Courts (AOC).
 Financial support was also provided by the Federal Motor Carrier Safety Administration (FMCSA) and the Alabama Department of Economic and Community Affairs (ADECA).
-Cooperation and feedback has been received from the Alabama Department of Public Safety (DPS).
+Cooperation and feedback was from the Alabama Department of Public Safety (DPS).

 - Driver’s license barcode and magnetic stripe scanning for pre-population of citation data (implemented by MOVE)